Home » Young Driver Insurance

 Improve your security

-If you can, invest in a good quality security device for your vehicle.
-Not only could this help reduce your premium, it will also give you peace of mind.
-But bear in mind that what you might save on your cover as a result, may not outweigh your investment in security.
+Additionally, you could invest in a quality security device for your vehicle.
+This could help reduce your premium, as well as give you peace of mind.
+But bear in mind that the amount you might save on your cover might not outweigh your investment.

-When considering what to buy, look for devices approved by Thatcham, an independent group that rates the different types of car alarms and immobilisers on the market.
+When considering what to buy, look for devices approved by Thatcham Research, an independent group that rates the different types of car alarms and immobilisers on the market.

 Pay annually

-Whilst this may be difficult for young drivers, it’s usually cheaper to pay your insurance upfront for the year in one single payment, than by monthly instalments.
+While this may be difficult for young drivers, it’s usually cheaper to pay your insurance upfront for the year rather than in monthly instalments.
 If possible, try to put away a little money each month for next year’s insurance.

 Further reading for young drivers